 Library roles in the 21st century are changing as libraries continue to adapt to technology and community needs.
 Libraries are an engaging community center.
 Books and materials are still a core component to any library but libraries are circulating many more things than just books and, as integral anchors in the community, are involved in many programs in and outside the library building.

 Small, rural libraries are always looking for ways to serve our community, attract residents and visitors, and promote multigenerational activities and we’ve identified an asset to our area that has been underutilized but has great potential—the Rock Island Trail.
 We feel that Bike the Trail Library to Library fulfills our mission and many of the needs of Trail users.

 There are four rural libraries on the Trail system—Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library and Dunlap Public Library.
 All are library districts and are easily accessible to the Trail.
-Currently, there are no bike repairs stations along this stretch of the trail.
-The Bike the Trail Library to Library program will provide four.
+In addition, the Peoria Heights Public Library has been added as a partner.
+Previously, there were no bike repairs stations along this stretch of the trail.
+The Bike the Trail Library to Library program has provided five.

 There are several advantages of cooperation among the trail libraries.
 All of the libraries have similar accommodations (free wifi, drinking fountains and public areas).
 Each of the trail libraries is open an average of 50/hours/week.
 Cooperation among the libraries also provides funding opportunities.
 We are very fortunate to have located sponsors for the bike repair stations and volunteers to install them.
 Additional grant opportunities are available if we wish to expand the program.